-Those of us who were lucky enough to grow up with a puppy at our side understand the powerful bond between a dog and a child.
-For kids, it’s like growing up with your best friend, and I like to think this is a pleasant experience for dogs as well.
+Those lucky enough to grow up with a puppy at our side understand the powerful bond between a dog and a child.
+For kids, it’s like growing up with your best friend, and I also think this is a pleasant experience for dogs.

-So, in the best interest of both, I recommend getting them a toy that will be interesting and fun.
-The best choice that comes to mind is a cool RC car that can be chased by Fido and driven by Junior.
+So, in the best interest of both, I recommend getting them an interesting and fun toy.
+The best choice that comes to mind is a fantastic RC car for dogs that can be chased by Fido and driven by Junior.

-But not every car would be fit for such an important task so let’s take a look at three of the most durable and attractive designs on the market (that you can afford).
+But not every RC or remote-control car for dogs would be fit for such an important task, so let’s look at three of the Best Remote Control Cars For Dogs To Chase (that you can afford).

 Traxxas 37054 2WD Stadium Rustler XL-5

-According to the guys at RC rank, the Rustler is one of the most popular cars on the market right now for people who want to engage in competitions (such as car racing).
-This means the car is fast (35+mph) and it will be just the right thing to keep Fido interested in chasing.
+According to the guys at RC rank, the Rustler is one of the most popular cars for people who want to compete (such as car racing).
+This means the car is fast (35+mph), and it will be just the right thing to keep Fido interested in chasing.

-It is also waterproof so Junior can drive it through puddles and all sorts of terrain.
-I honestly think this is a great car to keep rambunctious kids and dogs busy and playing outside.
+It is also waterproof so Junior can drive it through puddles and terrain.
+This is a great car to keep rambunctious kids and dogs busy and playing outside.

 Velocity Toys GDX-AB TNT Machine

-The shell is designed of ABS plastic, but the car is big (1/10 scale) so Fido will have a tough time picking it up in his mouth.
-Also, the low ride and the big tires make it stable and pretty difficult to knock down.
-Overall, this RC car is a great toy for a child and a fantastic thing to chase for a dog.
-Even better, the shell doesn’t have any parts that will come off so Fido is safe from accidentally swallowing anything from the car’s body.
+This car is big with an ABS plastic shell (1/10 scale), so Fido will have a tough time picking it up in his mouth.
+Also, the low ride and the big tires make it stable and tricky to knock down.
+Overall, this RC car is an excellent toy for a child and a fantastic thing to chase for a dog.
+The shell has no parts that will come off, so Fido is safe from accidentally swallowing anything from the car’s body.

 Skull Racing Mini Baja Monster Truck

-If the first two options were mostly designed to be chased by large dogs, this little one is great for smaller guys.
-It is the miniature version of a monster truck (1/24 scale), with big rubber tires that take it through all sorts of rough terrain.
+If the first two options are best for big dogs to chase, this little one is great for smaller guys.
+It is the miniature version of a monster truck (1/24 scale) with big rubber tires that make it through rough terrain.

-It is fast enough for a small dog and it’s not loud so they’ll get scared.
-I don’t recommend it for a larger dog as it’s easy to chew and some parts may even be swallowed.
-But, the durable plastic body will easily resist the bumps from a small breed dog with a small mouth.
+It is fast enough for a small dog and not loud, so they’ll get scared.
+I don’t recommend it for a larger dog as it’s easy to chew, and your dog could swallow some parts.
+But, the durable plastic body can resist bumps from a small breed dog with a little mouth.

-The mini truck is a lot of fun to drive but you have to consider its size before you start a race on the ground – big obstacles are a problem so organize accordingly.
+The mini truck is a lot of fun to drive, but you have to consider its size before starting a race on the ground – significant obstacles are a problem, so organize accordingly.